josephden16/pic-shrink/README.md

-# CLI Image Compression Tool
+# image-compressor

-A command-line interface (CLI) application for compressing images using the `sharp` package in Node.js.
+image-compressor is an easy-to-use CLI tool for compressing images in JPG, PNG, and WEBP.

 ## Prerequisites